mautic/developer-documentation-new/docs/themes/getting_started.rst

 This file defines the base template when creating a new Email and should contain HTML suited for email clients.

-The GrapesJs Builder supports the :xref:`mjml email framework`.
+The GrapesJs Builder supports the :xref:`MJML email framework`.

 .. code-block:: html